xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 - **API Endpoint:** An alternate API endpoint/proxy for Cloudflare.

-The goal of a proxy for Cloudflare is to solve the problematic of having your client's domains all managed with a single Cloudflare account.
-This is interesting because it lets you lower the fees of the "Pro" accounts (which are typically useful to secure the connection with a wildcard SSL certificate).
-However, Cloudflare does not provide API credentials on a domain/zone basis but for the whole account which forces you to use "administrator credentials" when configuring this TYPO3 extension.
+The goal of a proxy for Cloudflare is to solve the problematic of having your client's domains all managed with a single Cloudflare account without having to share your "administrator credentials" with your clients.
+In fact, Cloudflare does not provide API credentials on a domain/zone basis but for the whole account which is why you are forced to use "administrator credentials" when configuring this TYPO3 extension.

 This proxy setting lets you use a proxy for Cloudflare instead of the real endpoint.
 The proxy should provide its own authentication mechanism and then forward the request to the real Cloudflare endpoint using the administrator credentials.